Juwilson24/377-Final-Project/proposal.md

 ### Missing Data

+To ensure that our analysis produces both statistically valid and practically meaningful insights, we will evaluate our models using a combination of quantitative metrics and qualitative assessments.
+These methods will help us assess how well regional factors explain or predict housing prices, and whether the patterns shown in our dashboard are both accurate and interpretable.

+While R² and MAE were mentioned initially, we’re expanding our framework to include several important tools for evaluating regression models, machine learning predictions, and geospatial insights.

+- **R²** will show how well our models explain the variability in home prices.

+- **MAE** offers an intuitive measure of prediction accuracy in dollar terms.

+- **P-values** will help validate the statistical significance of individual predictors tied to our core hypotheses (e.g., H1: homes closer to amenities are worth more).

+- **Variance Inflation Factor (VIF)** will help check for multicollinearity between predictors like income and education.

+- **Feature Importance** will rank which geographic or socioeconomic variables are most influential in ML models.

+- **Geospatial Visual Clarity** allows us to evaluate whether patterns like clustering, amenity proximity, or climate risk are clearly communicated through maps.

+- **Baseline Comparison** ensures our results are aligned with industry benchmarks from Zillow, Redfin, and academic literature—supporting the real-world relevance of our findings.

 | **Metric** | **Description** |
 |------------|-----------------|
 | **R² (Coefficient of Determination)** | Measures how much of the variation in home prices is explained by the model.
 Values closer to 1 indicate better model performance. |